-

 attacking the structures in the sub-mucosal regions under the intestinal

 lining.
-Initially associated with diarrhoea and bleeding, it later causes
+Initially associated with diarrhoea and bleeding, it later

-at least threefold, but Professor John Hermon-Taylor of St. George's Hospital
+has increased at least threefold, but Professor John Hermon-Taylor

-in London suggests that it is still under-reported.
-It is probable that
+of St. George's Hospital in London suggests that it is still under-reported.

-it affects at least 80,000 people in the United Kingdom.
+It is probable that it affects at least 80,000 people in the United

 -

-- The professor has tried for years to explain the similarity
+- The professor has tried for years to explain the

-Johne's results from infection with mycobacterium paratuberculosis.
+and other animals.
+Johne's results from infection with mycobacterium

 -

-- Professor Hermon-Taylor and others tried to prove that
+- Professor Hermon-Taylor and others tried to prove

-testing has shown the organism is present in Crohn's sufferers.
+Now DNA testing has shown the organism is present in Crohn's sufferers.

 -

-- Worryingly the organism can be cultured in 3 per cent
+- Worryingly the organism can be cultured in 3 per

 -

-- Professor Hermon-Taylor suspects that the increase of
+- Professor Hermon-Taylor suspects that the increase

 -

-- Not surprisingly there has been a reluctance to accept
+- Not surprisingly there has been a reluctance to

-of response of Crohn's Disease to anti-microbial therapy.
+the lack of response of Crohn's Disease to anti-microbial therapy.

 -